-If you’re worried about your memory or have a neurological disorder known to affect brain function, it’s time to talk with the team at Dayton Center for Neurological Disorders (DCND) and learn if you should have cognitive testing.
+If you’re worried about your memory or have a neurological disorder known to affect brain function, it’s time to talk with the team at Dayton Center for Neurological Disorders (DCND) in Dayton, Ohio, and learn if you should have cognitive testing.
 They use cognitive testing to evaluate your thinking skills, determine the severity of your memory or brain processing problem, and create a customized treatment plan.
 If you need cognitive testing, the first step is receiving a referral from your primary care physician.
 Then the DCND team will reach out to you to schedule an appointment.

 Cognitive testing provides information about your brain’s functioning.
 Your assessment may measure one or more of the following areas, depending on which test you take: